Online Training Starts February 2021

 - Understanding the evolutionary advantages and disadvantages of the mind on auto-pilot;

-- Learning the MBSR (Mindfulness Based Stress Reduction) and MBCT (Mindfulness Based Cognitive Therapy) curricula in depth, and how to deliver them effectively;
+- Learning the MBSR (Mindfulness Based Stress Reduction) curriculum in depth, and an introduction to the MBCT (Mindfulness Based Cognitive Therapy) curriculum and learning how to deliver them effectively;

 - The use of Mindfulness in Clinical Practice;